mrcmina/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a forest ecologist interested in how to better manage our forests in a future characterized by global changes.
+I am a forest ecologist at the [Institute for Alpine Environment](https://www.eurac.edu/en/research/mountains/alpenv/Pages/default.aspx) at [Eurac Research](https://www.eurac.edu/) in Bolzano/Bozen, Italy.

+I am interested in understanding how to better manage our forests in a future characterized by global changes.
 My work aims at studying the dynamics of forest ecosystems to anticipate the potential impacts of climate, disturbance and socio-economic changes.
-I use simulation models of forest dynamics to explore interactions of trees with their changing environment and forest management strategies to enhance long-term resistance and resilience at multiple scales - from stand to landscape.
-I am passionate in dendrology, geography, silviculture, tree-ring research, forest inventory and the ecology of mixed forests.
-And I love mountains, cross-country skiing and home brewing.
+I am specialized in the application of simulation models of forest dynamics to explore interactions of trees with their changing environment and forest management strategies to enhance long-term resistance and resilience at multiple scales - from stand to landscape.
+I am also interested about dendrology, silviculture, dendroecological research, forest inventory and forest biodiversity.
+And I love mountains, geography, travelling, biking, cross-country skiing and home brewing.

-I am based in Bolzano/Bozen in the province of South Tyrol, Italy, at the [Institute of Alpine Environment](https://www.eurac.edu/en/research/mountains/alpenv/Pages/default.aspx) at [Eurac Research](https://www.eurac.edu/).
-See the [REINFORCE project webpage](https://www.marco-mina.com/project/reinforce/) to know more.
+See the [REINFORCE project webpage](https://www.marco-mina.com/project/reinforce/) to know more about my current research.